Country music: United Kingdom

 The most successful British country music act of the 21st century are Ward Thomas and the Shires.
 In 2015, the Shires' album Brave, became the first UK country act ever to chart in the Top 10 of the UK Albums Chart and they became the first UK country act to receive an award from the American Country Music Association.
 In 2016, Ward Thomas then became the first UK country act to hit number 1 in the UK Albums Chart with their album Cartwheels.
-Other notable acts include Engelbert Humperdinck, while reached the U.S. country top 40 with his song, "After the Lovin'."
+Other notable acts include Engelbert Humperdinck, who reached the U.S. country top 40 with his song, "After the Lovin'."
 He also achieved recognition for a number of covers of Nashville country ballads.
 Welsh singer Bonnie Tyler started her career making country records, and in 1978 her single "It's a Heartache" reached number four on the UK Singles Chart.
 The songwriting tandem of Roger Cook and Roger Greenaway wrote a number of country hits.
 Cook is the only Briton to be inducted into the Nashville Songwriters Hall of Fame.

 A niche country subgenre popular in the West Country is Scrumpy and Western, which consists mostly of novelty songs and comedy music recorded in the UK.
-In 1975, comedian Billy Connolly topped the UK Singles Chart with "D.I.V.O.R.C.E.", a parody of the Tammy Wynette song "D-I-V-O-R-C-E".
+In 1975, comedian Billy Connolly topped the UK Singles Chart with "D.I.V.O.R.C.E.", a parody of the Tammy Wynette song "D-I-V-O-R-C-E" (which concurrently, and seven years after its U.S. release, became a top-20 hit in the UK at the same time as the spoof).
 A year later, "The Combine Harvester" became a number-one hit for Scrumpy and Western band The Wurzels; the record (already a number-one hit in Ireland for Brendan Grace) was a spoof of the Melanie pop hit "Brand New Key."